 No, Yonatan said.

 Ben Shetach nodded, as though this was a ordinary fact that had been inquired out of trivial curiosity.
-He continued as before, riding up to the steps of the courthouse and stepping out from the cart and guiding his son to the gallows.
-When ben Shetach met the hangman he provided him with Yonatan as if party to some marketplace trade, in which the old sage was surely the poorer.
+He continued as before, riding up to the steps of the courthouse, exiting cautiously from the wagon cart, and guiding his son up to the gallows.
+As ben Shetach met the hangman, he provided him with Yonatan as if party to some marketplace trade, in which the old sage was surely the poorer.
 He then took his seat facing the crowd, and observed as the hangman tied together the hands of the miserable prisoner and brought him to the board on which he would stand and pulled the noose around his neck and tightened it to ensure no risk of accident.
 The crowd was full of whispers as the hangman returned to his post, placing his hands on the lever which would soon end the life of the young man.
 Shimon ben Shetach remained still.

 But before the hangman could make an irreversible mistake, two figures emerged from the crowd and laid themselves at the feet of the sage—the same two witnesses who had condemned poor Yonatan to his death just the night before.
 But on this day, in the light of the Judean sun, their eyes filled with tears and they pleaded,